MinecraftForge/Documentation/docs/effects/sounds.md

 Playing Sounds
 --------------

 Vanilla has lots of methods for playing sounds, and it's unclear which to use at times.
 I've trawled through all of them and come up with what each one does and a rough idea of when to use it.
+This information is up-to-date as of Forge 1907, please let someone know if it is out of date!

-Note that each takes a `SoundEvent`, the ones that you registered above:
+Note that each takes a `SoundEvent`, the ones that you registered above.

 In `World`:
   1. `playSound(EntityPlayer, BlockPos, SoundEvent, SoundCategory, volume, pitch)`